-Our Outreach Counselor is available to every student.
-Though not a licensed therapist, he provides a confidential, safe place for struggling students.
+The PGCHS Counselor is available to every student.
+Though not a licensed therapist, the PGCHS provides a confidential, safe place for struggling students.
 Pacific Grove Community High School offers group and individual counseling to those students who are experiencing personal and/or school-wide issues.
-The outreach counselor visits the school once each week in order to work with students on further developing their career and college plans.
-Services include:
+The outreach counselor visits the school once each week to work with students on further developing their career and college plans.
+Services include

 - Student crisis

 - Academic intervention

 - Short-term coping skills for anxiety and depression

 - Time and stress management

 - Financial Aid Application (FAFSA)

 - Referrals to community services

 - Additional support for special populations

-COUNSELING

 - Student Study Team (SST): For those students who are having academic problems or are experiencing other issues outside the classroom an SST Committee consisting of the Principal or Principal's designee, counselor, teachers, parent(s) or guardian(s), student, and district personnel will gather information about the student and will meet and develop a plan of interventions aimed at assisting the student inside and outside of the classroom.
-Please contact the Counselor for additional information. - Outreach Counselor Services: Free, optional program for students needing support for any academic or at-risk behavioral health issue that is negatively affecting academics, including academic intervention check-ins, and program referrals and resources for drug/alcohol-related suspensions.
-Students meet with a counselor one day per week, bi-weekly, or once per month based on need.
-Contact James Ehret at 646-6590 ext.
-6332. - Seaside Youth Resource Center: Free programs available for all Monterey Peninsula youths, including drug/alcohol counseling with the Seven Challenges program.
-Other programs for mental/emotional health, truancy issues, employment support, and gang involvement are available for teens and parent(s)/guardian(s).
-Contact the SYRC at 899-1105.
+Please contact the Counselor for additional information.

+LICENSED MENTAL HEALTH THERAPIST

+The High School Licensed Mental Health Therapist provides direct mental health services including counseling, consultation, mental health evaluations, treatment, mental health assessments, and case management to help guide students in developing skills and strategies for dealing with problems like anxiety, depression, trauma, substance abuse, suicide, grief, family discord or any problems contributing functional impairments in school and achievement.
+The Licensed Mental Health Therapist also acts as a resource to teachers and staff by communicating and collaborating with them as a means of effectively supporting student progress.